-The Judicial Crisis Network (JCN, formerly the Judicial Confirmation Network), is an advocacy organization that advances a right-wing legal agenda and uses undisclosed dark money "issue ads" to influence state and federal judicial appointments and elections.
+The Judicial Crisis Network (JCN, formerly registered with the IRS as The Concord Fund) is an advocacy organization that advances a right-wing legal agenda and uses undisclosed dark money "issue ads" to influence state and federal judicial appointments and elections.
 JCN also directs millions in funding to other dark money groups such as Wisconsin Club for Growth and American Future Fund that spend large amounts in state-level Supreme Court and Attorney General races, as well as other down-ticket races.

 JCN is registered with the IRS as a 501(c)(4) nonprofit.
 It was founded in 2004 to promote then-President George W. Bush’s judicial nominees.
 According to a Brennan Center for Justice report, JCN is a "dark money group."As of September 2018, JCN had spent more than $20 million on efforts to block former-President Obama's nominees and support President Trump's.
-JCN does not disclose its funders, but all of its reported revenue in 2012 and 2013 (its most recently available tax filings) came from large contributions of more than $10,000, and contributions of more than $1 million providing more than 80 percent of JCN's total revenue in both years.
+JCN does not disclose its funders.
+All of its reported revenue in 2012 and 2013 came from large contributions of more than $10,000, and contributions of more than $1 million providing more than 80 percent of JCN's total revenue in both years.

 - 1 Founding and History

 - 2.1 Honest Elections Project Action Registered as a Fictitious Name of The Concord Fund